UW-Madison-DataScience/2026-03-30-uwmadison-bbrsr/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/setup.html %}
 {% elsif site.carpentry == "incubator" %}
-Please check the "Setup" page of
+<strong>Please check the "Setup" page of
 <a href="{{site.incubator_lesson_site}}">the lesson homepage</a> for instructions to follow
-to obtain the software and data you will need to follow the lesson.
+to obtain the software and data you will need to follow the lesson.</strong>
+Be sure to check your setup prior to the workshop — the earlier the better.
+If you need any assistance, please visit the Data Science Hub at <a href=https://datascience.wisc.edu/hub/#dropin>Coding Meetup</a> on Tue/Thur, 2:30-4:30pm.
 {% endif %}